 Well, net neutrality has long ceased to exist, which means along with your web browsing and other internet activity, your insecure emails are exposed for anyone to read.
 That means anyone with the right means can snoop into your email content and use your private information let, it be pictures, bank account details, or business information, and use it to carry out cyberattacks such as:

 - Identity theft

 - Financial fraud

 In many cases, a cybercriminal might also intercept this information and merely sell it over the dark web.
-Moreover, statistics at RedefinePrivacy show the prevailing conditions of cybersecurity.
-Amidst this, the only way to ensure secure email communication is to opt for email encryption.
+Moreover, our statistics show the prevailing conditions of cybersecurity.
+Amidst this, opting for email encryption is the only way to ensure secure email communication.

 Fortunately, there are several methods available for email encryption.
-However, before delving into that, it’s best to familiarize yourself with the various types of email encryption and proceed with whatever’s suitable to you.
+However, before delving into that, it's best to familiarize yourself with the various types of email encryption and proceed with whatever suits you.

 Types of Email Encryption

 With the advancement in technology, hacking techniques are also getting advanced.
 Both these fields are growing parallel with each other.
 Hackers always find a way to break the strongest encryption protocols.
-But following are some strongest encryption protocols some of which are impossible to breach.
+But the following are some strongest encryption protocols that are impossible to breach.

-PGP/MIME is similar to S/MIME with the difference that this protocol also signs the attachments along with messages.
+PGP/MIME is similar to S/MIME because this protocol also signs the attachments and messages.
 It also increases the security of emails.